Phraates II: Coinage and Imperial ideology

 Furthermore, he also used the title of Philhellene ("friend of the Greeks"), which had been introduced during the reign of his father Mithridates I (r.
 171 – 132 BC) as a political act in order to establish friendly relations with their Greek subjects.
 An unusual title attested during the reign of Phraates was the title of "King of the Lands" (attested in Babylonian cuneiform tablets as šar mātāti), which was rarely used by the Seleucid monarchs.
-Like his father, Phraates is wearing a Hellenistic diadem, whilst his beard represents the traditional Iranian/Near Eastern custom.
+Like his father, Phraates is depicted on coins wearing a Hellenistic diadem, whilst his beard represents the traditional Iranian/Near Eastern custom.